pulseallstars/nlm/README.md

 ```

 This means:
-- An old but critical fact loses to a newer irrelevant one
+- An old outdated fact beats a fresh one if it's semantically closer
-- A frequently referenced memory has no advantage over one never used
+- A memory you've referenced 50 times has no advantage over one never used
-- "What did we talk about last week?" gets the same treatment as any other query
+- Vague filler text can outrank a specific factual memory

 ---